amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

 # ctrl+c to quit loop
 ```

-One of the benefits of the Application Load Balancer is that it can support path-based routing within its rules to allow a single load balancer to support mappings between URL **paths** and **target groups**.
-You may have noticed that we supplied two rules in our call to `create ingress` above.
-Send a curl request to `alt-path` to see how one load balancer can support traffic to multiple deployments.
+Send a curl request to `alt-path` to see how a single load balancer can now support traffic to multiple deployments.
 ```bash
 curl http://${alb_dnsname}/alt-path
 ```